xlxlxlx/paleoclimate_primate/README.md

 # Towards Understanding Paleoclimate Impacts on Primate De Novo Genes

-This is a repository storing data and scripts used in our manuscript titled "Towards Understanding Paleoclimate Impacts on Primate De Novo Genes".
+This is a repository storing data and scripts used in our manuscript titled "Towards Understanding Paleoclimate Impacts on Primate De Novo Genes" (https://doi.org/10.1093/g3journal/jkad135).

 ## Data files
 - uniprot_cgc.tsv